EMAp/sibgrapi-2014/call-for-WUW.md

 ### Posters Preparation

-Posters should be prepared using an area of 90cm x 120 cm at maximum and in a portrait orientation.
+Posters should be prepared using A1 format in a portrait orientation.
 The use of small fonts on the text production is not recommended.
 It is not necessary to include the poster in the JEMS system.